11/28/2013

 . . . to leaves crafted by human hands—Ugu Bigyan's, a well-admired Filipino pottery artist:

-I can't compose an ode to Leaves of Grace, year 7, better than what Paul wrote to the Romans (Chapter 12: 6-8):
+I can't compose an ode on Leaves of Grace, year 7, better than what Paul wrote to the Romans (Chapter 12: 6-8):

 “In his grace, God has given us different gifts for doing certain things well.
 So if God has given you the ability to prophesy, speak out with as much faith as God has given you.
 If your gift is serving others, serve them well.
 If you are a teacher, teach well.
 If your gift is to encourage others, be encouraging.
 If it is giving, give generously.
 If God has given you leadership ability, take the responsibility seriously.
 And if you have a gift for showing kindness to others, do it gladly.”
 Romans 12:6-8 (NLT)

-Lord, thank you for year seven and the years of joyful blogging I have left till you welcome me home.
+Lord, thank you for year seven and the future years of joyful blogging left till you welcome me home.

 Photo credit: www.wikihow.com